Home >> Ultimate Guides for Consumers >> You are not owed a free hotel when your flight is delayed. This is why

 U.S. Department of Transportation

-The airline is only required to do one of two things (not both) in the event of a flight delay or cancellation:
+However, the DOT official regulations say that your airline is only required to do one of two things (not both) in the event of a flight delay or cancellation:

 • Put you on the next available flight on the airline’s own fleet.
 This flight could be hours or even days later.
 There are no requirements to put the traveler on a competing airline.